Wissididom/Spotify-Discord-Show-Episodes-Webhook/README.md

 ### Step 2

-Copy `example.env` into `.env` and adjust it's values.
-Optionally you can also provide the options inside `example.env` with the correct values as environment variables to the application.
+Copy `example.env` into `.env` and adjust its values.
+Optionally, you can also provide the options inside `example.env` with the correct values as environment variables to the application.

 ### Step 3